xgbuils/iterum/doc/introduction.md

+# Introduction

-## Introduction of lazy iterables
+## lazy iterables

-In ES2015 has been introduced the [Iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol) concept.
-An iterable is an object that has a `Symbol.iterator` property with a generator which arity is 0.
-For example:
+[Iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol) interface has been introduced by ES2015.
+An object that implements this interface has a `Symbol.iterator` property with a generator value which arity is 0.
+For example we can create an `obj` variable that implements `Iterable` interface:

 ``` javascript
 let obj = {